whood23/CS615/README.md

-# CS615
+# Drexel University CS615 - Deep Learning - Winter Term
-This is a repository for posting my work from my CS615 class which was the winter term Deep Learning class at Drexel University
+This is a repository for posting my work from my CS615 class.